awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PlatformVersion`  <a name="cfn-ecs-service-platformversion"></a>
 The platform version that your tasks in the service are running on\.
 A platform version is specified only for tasks using the Fargate launch type\.
 If one isn't specified, the `LATEST` platform version is used by default\.
-For more information, see [AWS Fargate Platform Versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [AWS Fargate platform versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html) in the *Amazon Elastic Container Service Developer Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)